 - The sync status icon changes to a yellow warning triangle.

-When you are reconnected to the Internet, the collaborator icons, get latest changes and share changes buttons reappear.
-The sync status icon changes to gray arrows to indicate that your local changes are being synced to the cloud.
-A green check mark replaces the gray icon once sync is complete.
+When you are reconnected to the Internet, the collaborator icons, Get Latest Changes and Share My Changes buttons reappear.
+The sync status icon changes to gray arrows to indicate that your local changes are pending to be synced to the cloud.
+When these changes are synced, blue arrows are shown.
+A green check mark is shown once sync is complete.
 Mouse over the icon to view information about the Connected (all local changes have been synced remotely) status and the time of the last sync.